 Apple is now on its third round of betas for the current cycle, and has issued new builds of iOS 13.6, iPadOS 13.6, tvOS 13.4.8, macOS 10.15.6, and watchOS 6.2.8 to developers for testing.

-Apple today seeded the third betas of upcoming iOS and iPadOS 13.3 updates to developers, one week after seeding second betas and three weeks after the release of iOS 13.2 and iPadOS 13.2 with new emoji, Siri privacy controls, Deep Fusion, and more.
+Apple today seeded the third betas of upcoming iOS and iPadOS 13.6 updates to developers, three weeks after seeding the second betas and over a month after releasing iOS/iPadOS 13.5 with Exposure Notification API, Face ID updates, Group FaceTime changes, and more.

 Apple today is releasing the third developer beta of iOS 13.6 and iPadOS 13.6.
 This comes as beta testing of iOS 14 continues separately, with iOS 13.6 likely being released to the general public sooner rather than later.
 What’s new in iOS 13.6?
 One change is that the update lays the groundwork for Apple News+

 AppleInsider's helpful guide explains how to adjust which app notifications will be displayed to you on your devices running iOS 13 and iPadOS 13, and how to change your preferences.

 Apple has today updated its iOS version statistics for developers.
 The company says that 81% of all iPhone and iPod touch devices now run iOS 13, while 73% of iPads now run iPadOS.
 According to Apple’s website, 92% of iPhones introduced in the last four years are running iOS 13, while 7% are still running